Pterosaurs: Extinct or Alive?

 extinction because of one philosophy,

-of scientific evidences
+not because of scientific evidences

 for extinction.
 Consider the case